-- \1: If you assign the [Metering and AF start] function to the <AF-ON> and <★> buttons and add the function to switch to the registered AF point, you can instantly switch to the registered AF point.
-To enable this function, press the <INFO.> button in step 3 on page 337.
-On the [AF start point] selection screen, select [Registered AF point]. - Registering and using an AF point - Set the AF area selection mode to one of the following: Single-point Spot AF, Single-point AF, AF point expansion (manual selection, surrounding points), or 61-point automatic selection AF.
+- 1: If you assign the [Metering and AF start] function to the <AF-ON> and <\+> buttons and add the function to switch to the registered AF point, you can instantly switch to the registered AF point.
+To enable this function, press the < INFQ, > button in step 3 on page 337.
+On the [AF start point] selection screen, select [Registered AF point]. - Registering and using an AF point - 1.
+Set the AF area selection mode to one of the following: Single-point Spot AF, Single-point AF, AF point expansion (manual selection, surrounding points), or 61-point automatic selection AF.
 (Zone AF cannot be registered.) - 2.
-Select an AF point manually (p.71). - Hold down the < ⊡> button and press the <ISO> button.
-A beep will sound and the AF point will be registered.
-If the AF area selection mode is not set to 61-point automatic selection AF, the registered AF point will blink.

-If [AF4: Orientation linked AF point] is set to [Select separate AF points], you can register the AF point separately for the vertical (camera grip at top or bottom) and horizontal orientations.
+Select an AF point manually (p.71). - sound and the AF point will be registered.
+If the AF area selection mode is not set to 61-point automatic selection AF, the registered AF point will blink. - If [AF4: Orientation linked AF point] is set to [Select separate AF points], you can register the AF point separately for the vertical (camera grip at top or bottom) and horizontal orientations. - 4.
+When you press the <AF-ON> button assigned to this function or press the < > button, the camera will switch to the manuallyselected AF point when you registered. - To cancel the registered AF point, hold down the <€ > button and press the <>> button.
+The registered AF point will also be canceled if you select [4: Clear all camera settings].

-- When you press the <AF-ON> button assigned to this function or press the <★> button, the camera will switch to the registered AF area selection mode and manually-selected AF point.
-To cancel the registered AF point, hold down the <⊡> button and press the <⊠> button.
-The registered AF point will also be canceled if you select [¥4: Clear all camera settings]. - When an AF point is registered, the following will be displayed: - 61-point automatic selection AF: [\\] HP - Single-point Spot AF, Single-point AF, AF point expansion: SEL [](Center)/SEL HP (Off-center) - When registered with SEL [] or SEL HP, the registered AF point will blink.
+- When an AF point is registered, the following will be displayed: - 61-point automatic selection AF: [] HP - Single-point Spot AF, Single-point AF, AF point expansion: SEL [](Center)/SEL HP (Off-center) - When registered with SEL [] or SEL HP, the registered AF point will blink